Queen Elizabeth 2: Name

 Authorities disagree over whether the ship's namesake is the monarch Elizabeth II or the liner Queen Elizabeth.
+During the naming and launching ceremony on 20 September 1967, the monarch clearly and verbally states the name of the ship is "Queen Elizabeth the Second".
+However, the written form of ship is "Queen Elizabeth 2", (Queen Elizabeth Two), not the "Queen Elizabeth II" (Queen Elizabeth the Second) formal title used by the monarch.
+It is likely that Her Majesty misinterpreted the written numeral "2" as the Roman numeral "II".

 Form of name

 The name of the liner as it appears on the bow and stern is Queen Elizabeth 2, with upper- and lower-case lettering and an Arabic numeral 2 as opposed to the Roman numeral II, distinguishing her from the monarch, Elizabeth II; it is commonly pronounced in speech as Queen Elizabeth Two.
 Soon after launching, the name was shortened in common use as QE2.